tmobile/opensource/content/blog/posts/deploying-harbor-on-aks.md

 * AKS cluster provisioned in your Azure Account

     Creating a Kubernetes cluster on Azure is pretty simple and can be quickly done by utilizing either [Azure CLI](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough) or from [Azure Portal](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal).
 There is a known issue with the Harbor helm chart, chart doesn't work with Kubernetes 1.8.9+ and 1.9.4+ versions.
-So if you are testing this out be sure to use version 1.8.7.
+So if you are testing this out, be sure to use version 1.8.7.
 See more info on chart known issue [here](https://github.com/vmware/harbor/issues/4496)

 * Helm installed and configured